 Cancers not only contain transformed cells, but also actively shape their microenvironment, which is made up of non-transformed stromal, endothelial and immune cells.
 The impact of such cells on tumor progression, the formation of metastases, and the response to standard or immune therapies is largely unknown but of great interest and an emerging field of research.
 In the context of immunotherapy for example, between 20 and 40% of patients respond to checkpoint blockade, implicating that a large percentage of patients still do not respond.
 Suboptimal or absent responsiveness in those patients is also reported for other treatments, including standard therapies.
 We propose that the tumor microenvironment influences the clinical response to treatment.
 In particular, we think that the tumor-associated innate leukocyte compartment, which makes up the majority of the non-malignant cells in a tumor, impacts on the adaptive anti-tumor response in most patients and as such, sets the course for response to therapy.

-Here, we wish to delve deeper into studying this major component within a tumor - the innate immune system - in a multi-dimensional and unbiased way using state-of-the-art technologies such as CyTOF and bioinformatics, and making use of appropriate mouse models of disease as well as unique genetically characterized patient-derived tumor samples and live tumor cells deposited in our URPP tumor cell biobank.
+Here, we wish to delve deeper analyze the immune compartment by multi-dimensional and unbiased using CyTOF, FACSymphony and bioinformatics, and making use of a unique genetically characterized patient-derived tumor samples and live tumor cells deposited in our URPP tumor cell biobank.

-We anticipate that this project will result in better understanding of cellular and molecular mechanisms within the tumor microenvironment, which determine the outcome of cancer therapies.
+We anticipate that this project will result in better understanding of cellular and molecular mechanisms within the tumor microenvironment as well as circulating immune cells, which determine the outcome of cancer therapies.
 Moreover, it may allow us to improve existing therapies by controlled activation or elimination of certain components of the innate compartment.